ragulpr/ragulpr.github.io/blog/_posts/2016-11-22-WTTE-RNN-Hackless-churn-modeling.md

 There's other simple extensions.
 Cumulative Hazard function-space is closed under summation so you can easily create new distributions like multimodal predictions.
 We could also extend it to multivariate TTE's by just widening the output layer together with some covariance structure but that's for another blogpost.

 ## Predicting evenly spaced points
-Let's try a simple example: randomly shifted sequences of evenly spaced points.
+Let's try a simple example.
+Each training sequence is a randomly shifted sequence of evenly spaced points.
 The goal is to sequentially predict the number of steps to the next point.
+Each sequence consists of 100 timesteps.
 The feature data is a lagged event indicator:

 $$
 x_t=